Updated in November, 2020

 The affiliate performance that you see right away is typically linked to your overall brand performance.
 If your brand name is very popular or your sales volumes are high, your program’s impact will probably be proportionally strong.
 However, the affiliate channel is by far the most convenient way to expand your business and increase your revenue with minimal investment.
 Specifically, when referring to eCommerce companies that rely on digital marketing channels to drive sales and revenue, it is stated that performance marketing is vital to eCommerce growth.

-To keep affiliate sales going based on more than your initial brand value, pay attention to these key metrics.
+To keep affiliate sales going based on more than just your initial brand value, pay attention to the following affiliate marketing metrics.

 1. Active Affiliates

 Your business type will determine whether “active affiliates” means affiliates generating leads, clicks, or sales.
 To find out your active affiliates rate, just divide the number of active affiliates by the total number of affiliates.